 There's something to be said for that community spirit when lots of strangers come together and sit under the same sky at the same time and experience nature's majesty.

-You See Places You've Never Seen Before
+3. See Places You've Never Seen Before

-On our trip, even though we didn't necessarily go to "exotic" places like the Florida Keys or Hollywood, exploring the states we did allowed us to see sections of the United States that we'd never seen before.
+On our trip, even though we didn't necessarily go to "exotic" places like the Florida Keys or Hollywood, exploring the states we did allowed us to experience sections of the United States that we'd never seen before.
 We also appreciated the beautiful structures and formations we might not otherwise have seen.

 When we went to South Dakota, we explored the Badlands.
 From there, we went to Deadwood (yes, the same as in the TV show), we camped and biked in Spearfish Canyon, and drove into Wyoming to see the Devil's Tower.
 We also explored the Bighorn Mountains, Bighorn Medicine Wheel and Thermopolis, Wyoming among other places.